blbadger/blbadger.github.io/3-body-problem-2.md

 cudaGetDeviceCount(&n_gpus);
 ```

-Now that our arrays are allocated and initialized and we know the number of gpus in our system, we can proceed with distributing the arrays among the GPUs.
+Now that our arrays are allocated and initialized and we know the number of gpus in our system, we can proceed with distributing the arrays among the GPUs present.
+This is done by supplying `cudaSetDevice()` with an integer corresponding to the GPU number (0, 1, 2, etc.).
+As we are splitting each array into $n_gpus$ parts, it is helpful to assign variables to the number of array elements per GPU (`block_n`) as well as the starting and ending pointer positions for each block.

 ```cuda
 // launch GPUs using one thread